NautilusTrader

 )

-Then, create a TradingNode and add the client factory:
+Create the TradingNode and register the factory:

 from nautilus_trader.adapters.databento.factories import DatabentoLiveDataClientFactory